 For the removal of doubt, it is hereby clarified that the bidder will not be allowed in any form or manner to withdraw its bid (until the time stated in the tender documents for the bids’ expiration), make any change of any type or kind in the tender documents or in the content of its bid.
 If any changes are made by the bidder in any of the tender documents, the tenders' committee will be allowed to act in accordance with the provisions of Section 9.6 below.

-The bidder is responsible for submitting a bid that includes all of the components required in order to provide the required services.
+The bidder shall be solely responsible for submitting a bid that fully complies with all requirements necessary to perform the required services.

 The answer being submitted is complete and is being proposed as a single integrative and operational unit.
 The bid submitter will be responsible for all activities and deliverables, including but not limited to those made by subcontractors included in its bid.